NoahKise/pizza-parlor/README.md

       testCart;
 Expected Output: Cart { totalCost: 24}

+#### Describe Cart.prototype.addToCart

+Test: It should add the cost of a pizza to the cart's totalCost.
+Code: let testCart = new Cart();
+      testCart.addToCart(24);
+      testCart.totalCost;
+Expected Output: 24

 ## Setup/Installation Requirements

 * To view on the web, open a web broswer and type https://noahkise.github.io/pizza-parlor into the navigation bar and press enter.